The Stakes of the Election & Project 2025

 We’re Losing Species at an Alarming Rate

 This cover of National Geographic caught my eye and I checked it out from the library.
 It features a keeper at a conservancy in Kenya saying goodbye to the last male northern white rhinoceros.
 Yes, you read that correctly – the last male.
 There are two females left.
-In the whole world.3
+In the whole world.11

-Photo by Alfonso Navarro on Unsplash
+Photo by Alfonso Navarro on Unsplash.

 Joel Sartore & The Photo Ark

-Photo by Florian van Duyn on Unsplash
+Photo by Florian van Duyn on Unsplash.

 “The biggest question of our time is: Will we wake up and act, or will we stare into our smartphones all the way down to disaster?
-My goal is to get the public to care about the extinction crisis while there’s still time to save the planet and everything that lives here.” -Joel Sartore10
+My goal is to get the public to care about the extinction crisis while there’s still time to save the planet and everything that lives here.” -Joel Sartore18

 Check out his work